 All references in this Compensation Discussion and Analysis to compensation policies and practices for our executive officers should be read to exclude the compensation policies and practices applicable to Messrs.
-Bressler, Casey and Hamilton and any other executive officers whose compensation was determined by CC Media, other than with respect to Clear Channel Outdoor equity awards provided to those individuals.
+Bressler, Macri and Hamilton and any other executive officers whose compensation was determined by iHeartMedia, other than with respect to Clear Channel Outdoor equity awards provided to those individuals.
 Accordingly, except as otherwise indicated below, references in this Compensation Discussion and Analysis to our named executive officers are intended to include:

-- · C. William Eccleshare, our Chief Executive Officer; - Suzanne M. Grimes, our President & Chief Operating Officer-United States and Canada; - Jonathan D. Bevan, who served as our Managing Director and Chief Operating Officer-International until becoming our President, Europe and Australia/NZ and Managing Director, Global Strategy & Development on April 26, 2013; and - Franklin G. Sisson, Jr., who served as our Executive Vice President and Chief Revenue Officer-Americas until his retirement from that position on September 6, 2013.
+- C. William Eccleshare, who served as our Chief Executive Officer (Principal Executive Officer) until March 2, 2015; - Suzanne M. Grimes, who served as our President & Chief Operating Officer-United States and Canada until August 13, 2014; and - Jonathan D. Bevan, who served as our President, Europe and Australia/NZ and Managing Director, Global Strategy & Development until September 30, 2014.